antonbroker/factory-management-system/README.md

 # Factory Management System

-Full-stack application for managing employees, departments, and shifts, including daily activity limits and optional AI-powered shift schedule generation.
+Full-stack application for managing employees, departments, shifts and users, including daily activity limits of users and optional AI-powered shift schedule generation.

 ## Overview
 The production management system is a full-featured CRUD + AI project that simulates a real factory management system: